 Digitally Adept Members

-From the top management to the core digital transformation team, all the way to extended team members, a comprehensive digital transformation comprises staff that thoroughly practice and make use of ideal technologies.
+From the top management to the core digital transformation team, all the way to extended team members, a comprehensive digital transformation comprises staff that thoroughly practice and use ideal technologies.

 Companies seeking to complete the shift must ensure their employees are on the same page.
 There’s a hands-on and long-term approach to legacy modernization, enterprise mobility, automation, and data science at every point of application.
-Leaders, managers, architects, developers, product managers, and business users—everyone should possess the ability to ask the right questions and solve problems.
+Leaders, architects, developers, product managers, and business users should be able to ask the right questions and solve problems.

 Optimization is at the heart of digital transformation.
 It should make the work simpler.

-An effective business strategy not only uses digital tools just because, but uses them so that maximum results can be achieved.
+An effective business strategy uses digital tools just because and uses them to achieve maximum results.
 For example, instead of doing the task the usual way, adding automated software shortens the time to do it.
 Or a particular tool eliminates the errors usually occurring in a procedure.

 Keeping business process optimization in check while formulating the transformation ensures that all processes improve in terms of speed and quality.

 Aside from digital storage, financing, and analytics, there’s also 3D printing.
-The technology is also being adopted in manufacturing because it produces complex and custom designs at lower costs.
+The technology is also being adopted in manufacturing because it produces complex and low-cost custom designs.